yiyuezhuo/video_yyz/readme.md

 ### Style

-While `train.py` provide a CLI style interface, I found this style, also appearing in `torchvision`, is hard to understand and maintain.
-So I force user to add a function, called "frozen config", in `frozen_xyz` and used its name in `train.py`.
+While `train.py` provides a CLI style interface, I found this style, also appearing in `torchvision`, is hard to understand and maintain.
+So I force users to add a function, called "frozen config", in `frozen_xyz` and use its name in `train.py`.

 For example, you can see following content in `frozen_models.py`: